-Steven Devine seemed delighted with the harpsichord part so this year (2016) I wrote him two pieces - one for harpsichord, one for fortepiano.
+Steven Devine seemed delighted with the harpsichord part so in 2016 I wrote him two pieces - one for harpsichord, Flats, one for fortepiano.

-A Distant Kiss was a present for Lucy Russell, first violinist of the Fitzwilliam Quartet.
-They've played it several times since 2012.
-I rearranged it to include double bass for the Robinson Panoramic Quartet.
+A Distant Kiss, for string quartet was a present for Lucy Russell, first violinist of the Fitzwilliam Quartet.
+It's been played by the Fitzwilliam Quartet at several concerts since the premiere in 2012.

 I made a different version of that material for string

 quartet violin/viola/cello/double bass for the Robinson Panoramic Quartet.

 During 2019 I wrote Vender, an unnaccompanied violin

 solo for Miki Takahashi.
 Miki intends to premier it in

 In the meantime this is the 'lockdown' premiere.